Disclosure Document Update Season

 As stated above, if the franchisor operates a marketing fund or other co-operative fund, a statement that shows each fund’s receipts and expenses for the 2022 financial year must be prepared before 31 October.
 Such statement must be provided to each franchisee within 30 days of its preparation.
 Further, the Franchisor must have the statement audited before 31 October, unless 75% of the Australian franchisees who contribute to the fund vote to agree that an audit is not required.
 Please note that the vote must occur by 30 September 2022 and by virtue of the Code, the vote is required to be conducted annually.
 The audit report must also be provided to franchisees within 30 days of receipt.

 More Than an Annual Update

 Franchisors should treat the formal requirement in the Code that their Disclosure Document be updated annually within four months of the end of their financial year as an absolute minimum requirement.

 The COVID-19 pandemic continues to impact many franchise networks and may necessitate additional disclosure.
-The pandemic has caused many franchised businesses to reduce hours, close for periods of time and has affected revenues of both franchisees and franchisors.
-This may impact the information contained in the Disclosure Document, in particular, Items 6.4 (key events), Item 20 (earnings information) and Item 21 (the franchisor’s financial position and solvency).
-Franchisors should include additional information in their Disclosure Document this year that addresses the impact of COVID-19 on their franchise network.
+Supply chain issues and costs may impact the information contained in the Disclosure Document, in particular, Item 14 (costs).
+Franchisors should consider whether additional information should be disclosed in their Disclosure Documents.